-THIS CERTIFIES that, for and in consideration of \$.001 per Warrant Share (as defined below), WEDBUSH MORGAN SECURITIES INC., or registered assigns, is entitled to subscribe for and purchase from WILLDAN GROUP, INC., a Delaware corporation (hereinafter called the "Company"), at the price of \$ [120% of the price to public] per share (such price, as from time to time to be adjusted as hereinafter provided, being hereinafter called the "Warrant Price"), at any time and from time to time but not earlier than the Commencement Date (as defined below) or later than the Expiration Date (as defined below), up to 280,000 fully paid, nonassessable shares (the "Warrant Shares") of Common Stock, no par value, of the Company ("Common Stock"), subject, however, to the provisions and upon the terms and conditions hereinafter set forth, including without limitation the provisions of Section 3 hereof.
-"Commencement Date" shall mean , 2008 [second anniversary of this Warrant] or, if the Company shall have filed prior to , 2008 [second anniversary of this Warrant], a registration statement to register under the rules and regulations (the "Regulations") of the Securities and Exchange Commission (the "SEC") for sale by the Company shares of Common Stock or securities exercisable for, convertible into or exchangeable for shares of Common Stock (including pursuant to a stock option, employee stock purchase or other employee benefit or similar plan, or in connection with a merger or an acquisition), the Commencement Date shall be the later of , 2007 [first anniversary of this Warrant] and the date such registration statement is filed.
-The Company shall, as promptly as reasonably practicable, give written notice to the Warrantholders of the filing of any such registration statement.
+THIS CERTIFIES that, for and in consideration of \$.001 per Warrant Share (as defined below), WEDBUSH MORGAN SECURITIES INC., or registered assigns, is entitled to subscribe for and purchase from WILLDAN GROUP, INC., a Delaware corporation (hereinafter called the "Company"), at the price of [120% of the price to public] per share (such price, as from time to time to be adjusted as hereinafter provided, being hereinafter called the "Warrant Price"), at any time and from time to time but not earlier than the Commencement Date (as defined below) or later than the Expiration Date (as defined below), up to 280,000 fully paid, nonassessable shares (the "Warrant Shares") of Common Stock, no par value, of the Company ("Common Stock"), subject, however, to the provisions and upon the terms and conditions hereinafter set forth, including without limitation the provisions of Section 3 hereof.
+"Commencement Date" shall mean , 2007 [first anniversary of this Warrant].
 "Expiration Date" shall mean 5:00 P.M., Pacific time, on , 2011 [fifth anniversary of this Warrant], or if not a Business Day, as defined herein, at 5:00 P.M., Pacific time, on the immediately preceding business day.
 "Business Day" shall mean a day other than a Saturday, Sunday or other day on which banks in the State of California are authorized by law to remain closed.